phungjus/DnDWebApplication/README.md

 POST "/api/images"
 This call takes a form containing file data in its body and uploads the image file to cloudinary, before then creating a new image object containing the url in our database.

+GET "/api/images/:id"
+This call takes an image object ID and returns the javascript object containing the information about the image.

 FORUMS